jxm-analytics/metrolinx-asset-strategy-case/README.md

 ## Conclusion

 This case study demonstrates how analysts can support real-world infrastructure decisions using interactive BI tools.
-The project combines custom logic, stakeholder-facing visuals, and domain-specific thresholds to mirror how large agencies like Metrolinx assess multi-million dollar asset portfolios.
+The project combines custom logic, stakeholder-facing visuals, and domain-specific thresholds to mirror how large agencies like Public assess multi-million dollar asset portfolios.
 It reflects intermediate-level proficiency in Power BI, business logic modeling, and capital strategy alignment.

 ---